Joe Verdeur: Career

 As a member of the U.S. Olympic team at the 1948 Summer Olympics in London, Verdeur won a gold medal in the 200-meter breaststroke with a new Olympic record time of 2:39.3.
 This was the first Olympics since Berlin, Germany in 1936 and did not include athletes from Germany and Japan who were banned from participating.
 He may well have won more medals in the butterfly and individual medley if these had been included at the time as he was a multiple national champion and record-breaker in both events.

 At the US Olympic trials of the 1948 4x200-meter freestyle relay, Verdeur was one of several swimmers who had already qualified in other events who slowed down in their heats or swam fast in the prelims and scratched themselves for the final to allow more swimmers to qualify for the US Olympic Team.
 Ultimately, coach Robert Kiphuth did hold a time trial shortly after the actual trials with eleven of the swimmers.
 This time trial had Jimmy McLane as first overall with a time of 2:11.0, Bill Smith and Wally Wolf in 2:11.2, and Wally Ris in 2:12.4.
 This quartet was used for the Olympic final.
 The next four-Eugene Rogers in 2:14.2, Edwin Gilbert in 2:15.4, Robert Gibe in 2:15.6, and William Dudley in 2:15.9, were used in the Olympic prelims.
 The next three swimmers-Joe Verdeur who came in 2:16.3, Alan Ford in 2;16.4 and George Hoogerhyde in 2:17.4 were not used in any capacity in the 4x200 freestyle relay.

 Verdeur was named Swimmer of the Year by Sport Magazine in 1948 and 1949.
 He graduated from LaSalle in 1950.
 Sportswriter Grantland Rice called Verdeur "the greatest swimmer of the first half century."
 Verdeur received two votes in the 1950 Associated Press Poll of the Greatest Swimmer of the Past 50 years.

-Verdeur was inducted into the International Swimming Hall of Fame in 1966, the LaSalle University Athletic Hall of Fame in 1961, North Catholic Hall of Fame in 1991, The Helms Foundation Hall of Fame, the Philadelphia Sports Hall of Fame in 2005, and the National Polish American Hall of Fame in 2009.
+Verdeur was inducted into the International Swimming Hall of Fame in 1966, the La Salle University Athletic Hall of Fame in 1961, North Catholic Hall of Fame in 1991, The Helms Foundation Hall of Fame, the Philadelphia Sports Hall of Fame in 2005, and the National Polish American Hall of Fame in 2009.
 He died of cancer in Bala Cynwyd, Pennsylvania in 1991, aged 65.
 He was survived by his wife Mary Ellen Verdeur and their five children.